mathiasverraes/15yearsddd/manuscript/vladik-khononov/essay-2.md

 # The Missing Link

 Let’s be honest: our industry’s track record is pretty bad.
-The vast majority of software projects fail, either by not meeting the budget, timeframes, or by not delivering expected value.
-Many researches have been made to identify the reasons for these failures, and their results vary.
-However, if we look at those findings, there is one central theme repeating itself over and over - communication.
-Either if it’s stated explicitly — “poor communication”, or implicitly, describing the outcomes:
+The vast majority of software projects fail because they do not meet the budget or timeframe or deliver the expected value.
+Much research has been conducted to identify the reasons for these failures, and the results vary.
+However, if we look at those findings, one central theme repeats itself over and over: communication.
+It’s either stated explicitly — “poor communication” – or implicitly, by describing outcomes:

 * “Badly defined system requirements”
 * “Poor reporting of the project's status”
 * “Unarticulated project goals”
 * “Project managers don’t understand users’ needs”
 * “Project changes are managed poorly”
-* etc
+* Etc.

 Nothing is really surprising here.
-For years we’ve been trying to introduce different ways to improve effectiveness of communication: agile methodologies, wikis, chats, and even controversial solutions, such as putting everyone in open spaces.
-But did we manage to improve our success rates? — No.
+For years we’ve been trying to introduce different ways to improve the effectiveness of communication: agile methodologies, wikis, chats, and even controversial solutions such as putting everyone in open spaces.
+But did we manage to improve our success rates?
+No.

-Additional communication mediums didn’t solve our communication problems.
+Additional communication mediums haven’t solved our communication problems.
 Projects keep failing.
-We have to look for the solution elsewhere.
+We have to look for solutions elsewhere.

 ## Ubiquitous Language

-The cornerstone practice of the Domain-Driven Design methodology calls for cultivation of one language, that can be spoken by business people, software engineers, and even source code: Ubiquitous Language.
+The cornerstone practice of the Domain-Driven Design methodology calls for cultivation of one language that can be spoken by businesspeople, software engineers, and even source code: Ubiquitous Language.

-The first benefit of having such language is trivial.
-The translation the business people’s mental models into software requirements, and translation of those requirements into technical jargon, is nothing but a broken telephone game.
+The first benefit of having such a language is obvious.
+Translating businesspeople’s mental models into software requirements, and those requirements into technical jargon for engineers, is nothing but a Chinese whispers game.
 Having a rigorous ubiquitous language eliminates the need for such translations!
-Software engineers do not depend on business analysts to interact with domain experts, they can have a conversation with them directly.
-Even more than that, those domain experts can make sense of the system’s source code.
-The result? — Both engineers’ mental models, and the source code, aligned much better with the business people’s way of thinking.
-Hence, less communication issues, and the resulting codebase becomes much easier to maintain and extend.
+Software engineers needn’t depend on business analysts to interact with domain experts; they can converse with them directly.
+More than that, those domain experts can make sense of the system’s source code.
+The result?
+Both engineers’ mental models and the source code align much better with the businesspeople’s way of thinking.
+Hence, there are fewer communication issues, and the resulting codebase becomes much easier to maintain and extend.

-Another benefit of having a ubiquitous language is a more subtle one.
+Another benefit of having a ubiquitous language is more subtle.
 We all know the importance of feedback loops.
 Agile, Lean, DevOps - all these notions are intended to accelerate different feedback loops.
 Why are feedback loops so important?
 Well, because they facilitate communication!
 The process of cultivating a ubiquitous language is just another feedback loop.
-Hence, by increasing the frequency of communication, the quality of communication itself is continually improving as well.
+Hence, by increasing the frequency of communication, the quality of communication continually improves as well.

 ## Conclusion